 Some schools require you to submit SAT Subject Test scores.
 MIT and Harvey Mudd, for example, ask for SAT Subject Test scores in addition to standard entrance exams like the SAT or ACT.
 Many other schools recommend or consider SAT Subject Test scores in the admission process.
 Check out this list of colleges that use the test and always be sure to double-check a college’s official policy on its own website.

 Other colleges and universities give students the option of submitting an SAT Subject Test score, if they wish.
 This provides students with an opportunity to present the admission department with further evidence that they’ll be a good fit for a particular program.

 To take an SAT Subject Test, you’ll pay a basic registration fee, plus an additional fee per test.
 Language tests with Listening cost slightly more.
 Students may take up to three SAT Subject Tests per session.
-For the 2018-19 and 2019-2020 school years, the basic registration fee is $26, the price of individual tests is $22, while Language Tests with Listening cost $26.
+For the 2019-2020 school year, the basic registration fee is $26, the price of individual tests is $22, while Language Tests with Listening cost $26.

 As with the SAT, there are additional fees for late and waitlist registrations, registration by phone, and regional fees for taking the SAT Subject Tests outside the United States.
 There are also fees associated with sending score reports beyond the four that come with the registration, rush score sending, or retrieving scores by phone.